MiguelSombrero/cyber-security-base-project/report.md

     http.csrf().disable();
     http.headers().frameOptions().sameOrigin();

-It seems that developer has disabled default csrf() settings - which adds CSRF (cross-site request forgery) defense by adding CSRF-token into forms - for testing purposes.
+It seems that developer has disabled default csrf() settings for testing purposes, which adds CSRF (cross-site request forgery) defense by adding CSRF-token into forms.

 ### Steps to fix